archiebell/showme/README.md

 It uses Axolotl for end-to-end encryption.
 Friends (and their keys/prekeys) are added via QR scanning; key verification is built-in.
 A built-in camera is used by default to avoid leaking taken photos to any other application/gallery.
 Photos are stored encrypted on disk.
 Tor is supported via Orbot.
 To prevent *casual* data leakage, private photos auto-delete after 4 hours and request not to be screenshotted.

 The server is open source, and intended to be run by individuals, although a central server may be run also.
+It is possible to configure the server as an onion service, in which case routing over Tor is required.

 # Screenshots